Expansion-contraction duality breaking in a Planck-scale sensitive cosmological quantum simulator: Conclusion

-\textit{Conclusion.} We have highlighted the crucial role of nonadiabaticity in encoding the cosmological power spectrum with {potential} \textit{low-energy} imprints of Planck-scale physics.
-For adiabatic nonlinear dispersion ($\Delta_k\sim0$), simulated via conventional isotropic scaling of dipolar condensates ($b=b_z$), the scale-invariance duality between inflation and contraction is preserved.
+{We have proposed a novel experiment for the simulation of trans-Planckian models previously conjectured in early-universe cosmology, and the isolation of potential \textit{low-energy} imprints encoded in the power spectrum}.
+For adiabatic nonlinear dispersion ($\Delta_k\sim0$), simulated via conventional isotropic scaling of dipolar condensates ($b=b_z$), the scale-invariance duality between inflation and contraction spectrum is preserved.
 When however, nonadiabatic corrections arising from a Planck-scale sensitive dispersion in our novel anisotropic scaling setup ($b=ab_z$) occur, the duality is broken.
-Whereas the inflationary power spectrum washes out any low-momentum signature of Planck-scale physics with the expansion, contraction clearly records these signatures via a spectral tilt in the low-momentum corner --- implying that although trans-Planckian modes never reach observable scales in a bouncing model, Lorentz violation can still leave imprints at \textit{large scales} during the initial contraction phase.
-The critical ``Unruh" case $R=R_c$ further leads to a frozen contraction power spectrum akin to inflation, but with a slight red-tilt similar to current CMB observations~\cite{2020Akrami.etalAA}.
-The significance of this fact is however limited by the sensitivity of the tilt to the form of $\Delta_k$ --- which may not mimic the actual nonadiabatic correction emerging from a UV-complete theory of quantum gravity.
-In addition, exact matching with the CMB parameters would require extreme fine-tuning of the experimental protocol.
-We nevertheless stress the utility of cold-atom quantum simulators in isolating observable, low-energy effects via a Planck-scale sensitive treatment of cosmological perturbations, which facilitates distinguishing between competing early-universe models and aid our interpretation of current day observations.
-Finally, our findings can be validated in currently realized magnetically dipolar BECs, with only moderate Feshbach tuning of the contact interaction being applied, due to the fact that we stay outside the roton regime throughout.
+Whereas the inflationary power spectrum washes out any low-momentum signature of Planck-scale physics with the expansion, contraction clearly records these signatures via a spectral tilt in the low-momentum corner --- implying that although trans-Planckian modes may never reach observable scales in a bouncing model, Lorentz violation can still leave imprints at \textit{large scales} from the initial contraction phase. {Though such imprints are rarely discussed in the literature~\cite{2004Shankaranarayanan.SriramkumarPRD,2002Brandenberger.HoPRD}, they have a clear origin here by virtue of trans-Planckian damping, which happens to be an essential feature of minimal length models in cosmology~\cite{2001KempfPRD,2001Kempf.NiemeyerPRD,2003Hassan.SlothNPB}.
+For the critical ``Unruh" case $R=R_c$, this damping is promoted to a leading order effect, resulting in a \textit{frozen} contraction power spectrum (akin to inflation) with a slight red-tilt similar to current CMB observations~\cite{2020Akrami.etalAA}.
+Since these results also carry over to more general models that incorporate such damping terms~(see part \ref{Sec.
+III} of Appendix), the BEC setup captures previously unexplored signatures that are quite robust to the underlying theory, with profound implications for contracting backgrounds in particular.
+The possibility of further expanding this setup via an entropic source term~\cite{2005Shankaranarayanan.LuboPRD,2012Ferreira.BrandenbergerPRD} will be discussed elsewhere --- with the goal of simulating a wider variety of quantum gravitational effects that extend into the semiclassical regime. {Additionally, since the validity of the analogue cosmology mapping is seemingly enhanced in the 3D crossover regime (i.e., $A\gg1$), a more faithful treatment incorporating mean-field effects from the transverse direction is required to further probe this regime, which we leave for future work.}